andrewcbuensalida/formik-yup-form/README.md

 OR

-have to set an upstream branch with -u for the feature branch with
+(first method is better)have to set an upstream branch with -u for the feature branch with
     git push -u origin feature1
 now can just do
     git push
 then once the feature1 is in the remote repo, do a pull request into staging branch

 DONT DO REBASE AFTER PULL REQUEST, just do merge to update if you're still working on your feature branch after making the pull request